By Deborah Jeanne Sergeant

 Because of the risk of complications, each eye is treated individually.
 Surgeons allow time for healing after the first surgery before doing the second one.
 But this should not deter those with cataract from seeking the procedure as directed by their provider.

 “With any surgery, there is risk,” said Christine Coward, ophthalmology specialist with Rochester Regional Health.
-“You can have inflammation or swelling of the front part of the eye which can limit your vision after cataract surgery that can go away with time and medications we give.”
+“You can have inflammation or swelling of the front part of the eye which can limit your vision after cataract surgery that can go away with time and medications we give.
+But the first thing that people should do when suffering from symptoms is to get checked out by ophthalmology services.”

 But those issues can take up to three weeks to resolve, according to Coward.